ambatlle/tasks-demo/backend/README.md

 # Tasker Backend

-In this project there will be the implementation for API REST used by the fronted, using Dropwizard as main development framework.
+In this project there will be the implementation for API REST used by the frontend, using Dropwizard as main development framework.

 ## TOC